ayushkumarsingh121/React-and-ReactDOM-Basics-with-JSX-and-Babel-Assignment/README.md

 # React-and-ReactDOM-Basics-with-JSX-and-Babel-Assignment

-# Reflection
+# React Basics Assignment

-React's declarative approach simplifies the process of building user interfaces, especially as they become more complex.
-Instead of manually managing the state of the DOM, you describe what you want the UI to look like at any given point in time.
-This can lead to more readable and maintainable code.
+## Overview

+This assignment demonstrates the basics of creating and rendering a React element.

+## Files

+- `index.html`: The HTML file including React and ReactDOM libraries.
+- `index.js`: The JavaScript file containing React code.
+- `README.md`: This file.

+## Reflections

+- **Declarative UI**: React's declarative approach simplifies UI development by abstracting away manual DOM manipulation.
+- **Efficient Updates**: React efficiently updates the DOM to reflect changes in the state, reducing the complexity of keeping the UI in sync with the data.

-Why we use null
+## Why we use null
-because there is noting to add the property so we have to use null
+- because there is noting to add the property so we have to use null